Share On

 Things That Are Toxic To Geese

-This resource has been updated as of September 13th, 2021
+This resource has been fully reviewed and updated as of September 13, 2021

-It can be a challenge to ensure geese residents have healthy, happy lives after coming to a sanctuary, and there are many different aspects of care to consider each day.
+It can be challenging to ensure geese residents have healthy, happy lives after coming to a sanctuary, and there are many different aspects of care to consider daily.
 Unfortunately, toxic and poisonous hazards are sometimes overlooked in the hustle and bustle of operating a sanctuary.
 While minor exposure to many of these toxins is unlikely to cause serious problems, large amounts can cause severe health issues and sadly, even death.
 Many geese may instinctively avoid toxic plants or avoid them because many are bitter to the taste.
-However, there are also some toxins that are highly dangerous even in small amounts and others that are quite palatable.
-In order to help ensure you never run into this problem, we have compiled this resource of common plants and other potentially toxic things that have been known to be a problem for geese.
+However, some toxins are highly dangerous even in small amounts, and others that are quite palatable.
+To help ensure you never run into this problem, we have compiled this resource of common plants and other potentially toxic things that have been known to be a problem for geese.

 Ask About Activated Charcoal